cucumber/common/docs/gherkin.md

   #some feature description comes here

   Background:
-    Given I have been issued a new card
+    Given I was issued a new card
     And I insert the card, entering the correct PIN And I choose "Change PIN" from the menu

   Scenario: Change PIN successfully
     When I change the PIN to 9876
     Then the system should remember my PIN is now 9876

-    Scenario: Try to change PIN to the same as before When I try to change the PIN to the original PIN number Then I should see a warning message
+  Scenario: Try to change PIN to the same as before
+    When I try to change the PIN to the original PIN number Then I should see a warning message
     And the system should not have changed my PIN
 ```

 You can have a single `Background` element per feature file, and it must appear before any of the `Scenario` or `Scenario Outline` elements.
 Just like all the other _Gherkin_ elements, you can give it a name, and you have space to put a multiline description before the first step.
 For example: